-We were really lucky because Ivan Ramen had a special event on when we were there – a collaboration with Black Project beer, which meant that we could book a table 🙂 The starters on the menu were really interesting – and I would have totally gone for the fried chicken but we decided to go for something a bit different, the Miso Roasted Cauliflower.
+We were really lucky when we visited Ivan Ramen because there was a special event on; a collaboration with Black Project beer, which meant that we could book a table 🙂 The starters on the menu were really interesting – and I would have totally gone for the fried chicken but we decided to go for something a bit different, the Miso Roasted Cauliflower.
 And oh wow, it was so moreish!!
 Like a subtle fusion cauliflower cheese with smoky miso umami gorgeousness.
 My mouth is watering just thinking about it!

 Then came the ramen – Tokyo Shio Ramen for me, and Tokyu Shoyu Ramen for D. They both looked deceptively simple in presentation but so complex in flavour.
 Unlike some other ramen places, the noodles aren’t drowned in loads of watery broth; the bowl is quite shallow but with just enough of the broth which is strong.
 The roasted tomato in mine was a great touch – the juices of the sweet tomato made all the flavours pop!
 Also, the noodles were the perfect texture – I loved it!

-A few days later, we stopped for lunch at Momofuku Noodle Bar, also in the Lower East.
+A few days after Ivan Ramen, we stopped for lunch at Momofuku Noodle Bar, also in the Lower East.
 I liked to minimalist Japanese feel of the restaurant – lots of wood and clean lines.

 This time, we had the Shrimp Bao.
 We were sitting at the bar so we watched the guys cook, watching our shrimp patty turn a beautiful golden brown on the grill.
-It was really good – I could’ve had about five of those bao.
+It was really good – I love shrimp and could’ve had about five of those bao.
 Seriously!